-We are the School, Home and Hospital Tuition Service for the borough of Sandwell, providing education for pupils who are experiencing ill-health or trauma of a psychological/psychiatric nature.
+We are the School, Home and Hospital Tuition Service for the borough of Sandwell, providing education for pupils who are experiencing ill-health or trauma of a psychological nature.

 We provide a safe and supportive environment where pupils can achieve their potential academically, emotionally and socially while they are unable to attend mainstream school.
 Our service works closely with the mainstream schools, parents and pupils to ensure children are supported in their transition back to mainstream education when it is appropriate for each individual.

-Pupils receive a full-time education or a reintegration programme with our Service and have access to a wide and varied curriculum of academic, vocational and enrichment courses.
+Pupils receive an appropriate education or a reintegration programme with our Service and have access to a wide and varied curriculum of academic, vocational and enrichment courses.
 They are supported by specialist teachers, counsellors and the Sandwell School Nursing Service as well as other agencies, including CAMHS and Connexions.

 Our pupils achieve the academic qualifications which enable them to move on to college or training placements.
 We also equip them with the life skills and resilience to enable them to cope with personal challenges.